hexops/zorex/README.md

 Zorex blurs the line between regex engine and advanced parsing algorithms used to parse programming languages.

-You [can't parse HTML](https://stackoverflow.com/questions/6751105/why-its-not-possible-to-use-regex-to-parse-html-xml-a-formal-explanation-in-la) (a context-free language) [or XML](https://stackoverflow.com/a/8578999) ([a context-sensitive language](https://softwareengineering.stackexchange.com/a/205725)) with the most powerful of regex engines of today, but _you can_ with Zorex.
+With the most powerful of regex engines today, you [can't parse HTML](https://stackoverflow.com/questions/6751105/why-its-not-possible-to-use-regex-to-parse-html-xml-a-formal-explanation-in-la) (a context-free language) [or XML](https://stackoverflow.com/a/8578999) ([a context-sensitive language](https://softwareengineering.stackexchange.com/a/205725)), but _you can_ with Zorex.

 ## Project status